 For anyone who has a child, they know sometimes the pain doesn’t end at the point of delivery.
 Don’t get me wrong.
-Children are a blessing, but with them come sleepless nights, diaper changes and yes, financial pressures.
+Children are a blessing, but with them come sleepless nights, diaper changes and yes, financial pressures that could stem from retirement account withdrawals.
 A study by Health Affairs found that for the average new mother with insurance who gave birth between 2008 and 2015 the out of pocket cost of labor and delivery averaged $ 4,500.
 For those individuals adopting a child, a report from Adoptive Families Magazine indicated the average cost of adoption through a private agency is $43,000.

 Distributions from eligible retirement plans prior to the age of 59.5 are generally subject to a 10% penalty.
 The recently enacted SECURE Act now allows individuals a penalty free distribution from their eligible retirement plan of up to $5,000 for a single qualified birth or adoption.
 The $5,000 applies on an individual basis so a married couple could each withdraw $5,000 for a total of $10,000 in penalty free withdrawals for a single qualified birth or adoption.
 The distribution can be made from an eligible retirement plan if it is made during the 1-year period that begins on the date of the child’s birth or on the date which the legal adoption of the individual is finalized.